The extracellular matrix determines the structure and function of tissue through a complex network of macromolecules.

 Integrins have weak ligand interactions meaning that multiple adhesions to extracellular matrix protein binding sites are required.
 This weak interaction strength is particularly advantageous for migrating cells.

 Cell-extracellular matrix adhesions are formed at two types of integrin-dependent junction: focal adhesions and hemidesmosomes.
 Focal adhesions occur at the attachment site of the cell cytoskeleton and the fibronectin glycoprotein of the extracellular matrix.

 This type of attachment anchors the cell and facilitates signaling across the plasma membrane.
 Hemidesmosomes connect intermediate filaments to the basal laminae of epithelial cells, therefore supplying a rigid structure to epithelial tissue.

-VIDEO The extracellular matrix and tissue repair
+The extracellular matrix and tissue repair

 The mechanism for repairing damaged tissue is dependent on the extracelluar matrix.
 The regulation of cell types within the extracellular matrix allows for mobilization in areas requiring rebuilt tissue.

 The extracellular matrix proteins fibrin, fibronectin and collagen provide structural integrity during the repair, with the fibrin-fibronectin interactions acting as a foundation for cell adhesion and migration.
 The freshly deposited extracellular matrix can be remodeled to form normal tissue through the cross-linking of collagen fibrils.